GSA/digitalgov.gov/content/events/2019/07/2019-07-18-us-web-design-system-july-monthly-call.md

 ---
 slug: us-web-design-system-july-monthly-call
-title: 'U&#46;S&#46; Web Design System&#58; July Monthly Call (Topic: Migrating your site)'
+title: "U&#46;S&#46; Web Design System&#58; How to migrate your site to USWDS 2.0"
-summary: 'Join the U&#46;S&#46; Web Design System team as we walk through how to migrate your site to 2&#46;0 and take any questions you might have! '
+summary: "In our July meeting, the USWDS team will walk through how to migrate your site to 2.0 and take any questions you might have."
 featured_image:
   uid: uswds-2-illio-feature-image
   alt: 'U&#46;S&#46; Web Design System'